shangerxin/config-ini/README.md

 .addSection(sectionName);

 //return the option value
-.get(sectionName, optionName, [defaultValue]) ;
+.get(sectionName, optionName[, defaultValue]) ;

-//return boolean
+//return the option value from default section .getOptionFromDefaultSection(optionName[, defaultValue]);

-.getBoolean(sectionName, optionName);
+//return option value and convert to boolean .getBoolean(sectionName, optionName);

+//return option value and convert to boolean from the default section .getBooleanFromDefaultSection(optionName);

-//return value and converted to number .getNumber(sectionName, optionName);
+//return option value and converted to number .getNumber(sectionName, optionName);

+//return value and converted to number from default section .getNumberFromDefaultSection(optionName);

 //return boolean
 .isHaveSection(sectionName);